Favourited 1361 times

 We are travelers ourselves and home school our kids so we are always looking to both provide and accept opportunities for life experience and cultural diversity.
-Workaways are welcome for 2-3 mnth stays during the spring, summer and autumn months.
+Workaways are welcome during the spring, summer and autumn months.
+We cannot take guests over winter as it’s too cold for our camper accommodations.
 We love to discuss and learn languages if you will teach us.

 We have had wonderful experiences with local and international visitors and would like to expand that part of our lives.
 Our focus is on providing an opportunity for someone to learn our way of life and for us to learn from you so individuals of all skill types are welcome although a reasonable level of physical fitness and good health are a must.
 Special knowledge and skills are not required but common sense and a good work ethic go a very long way.